Continuing with my AMA series this week! You can see the whole list of questions people asked me this past May right here.

 How can a parent prepare his/her teen for his/her first session?

 I see this come up more for teens, especially for teenagers who don't have many friends already in counseling.
-So on the parent side, I recommend just telling your teen (or hesitant child) that counseling is something a lot of people do, and it's usually just an opportunity to build tools and get stuff of their chest.
-I would also encourage parents to use the "eat your vegetables" rule - try it out for one or two sessions, and then your teen gets to decide from there.
+So on the parent side, I recommend just telling your teen (or hesitant child) that counseling is something a lot of people do, and it's usually just an opportunity to build tools and get stuff off their chest.
+I would also encourage parents to use the "eat your vegetables" rule - try it out for two or three sessions, and then your teen gets to decide from there.

 What information is good to share with them if they are worried or reluctant?